SerdarHelli/SerdarHelli.github.io/index.md

 - Natural Language Process Text Classification On Posted Tweets Are About The Violence To Woman Or Not
 - Automatation Drawing Merchant Lines And Angles With Artificial Intelligence
-- 3-D Brain Image Reconstruction with Adversial Auto Encoder -Short-Term Forecasting COVID-19 Cases In Turkey Using Long Short-Term Memory Network
+- 3-D Brain Image Reconstruction with Adversial Auto Encoder
+- Short-Term Forecasting COVID-19 Cases In Turkey Using Long Short-Term Memory Network

 ### Publications